 What is telehealth?

 Many of us had to get creative during the pandemic, one way that we did was by expanding our offering of “telehealth” aka video/phone sessions.
 We use a HIPAA-compliant platform built into SimplePractice for our telehealth sessions.
 We are happy to continue to offer telehealth for those who need it as well as in person appointments at our offices in Nashville and Clarksville.
 Please note that due to licensing laws, we are only able to provide telehealth for those who are physically in the state of TN at the time of their appointment.

 Do you provide Supervision services?

 Yes!
 Cadey is an AAMFT-Approved Supervisor and is able to provide supervision for Masters level MFTs in the licensure process.
-Cost for supervision is $25/group hour or $70/individual hour.
-If you are a Master’s Level MFT looking for group or individual supervision opportunities, contact Cadey directly at firstname.lastname@example.org for more information.
+Cost for supervision is $25/group hour or $100/individual hour.
+If you are a Master’s Level MFT looking for group or individual supervision opportunities, contact Cadey directly at email@example.com for more information.
 We are not taking on any additional interns at this time.

 What is a “Marriage and Family Therapy Clinician under supervision?”